 Most of the hotels in Old Port charge for parking, and offer valet parking.
 You’ll be able to walk once you arrive, so you may find that you won’t really need your car.
 If you do take the train, it would probably be best to stay in Old Port.
 Check with your hotel to see if they offer a shuttle that can bring you around the local area.

 You’ll probably find that the hostels in Old Port are the most expensive, but the location can’t be beat.
 Scroll below to read about some of our favorite hotels in Old Port.

 The Arts District is also located in downtown Portland, and is adjacent to Old Port.
 When we stayed in the Arts District, we found that it was a short walk to the shops and restaurants of Old Port.

 In the Arts District, you’ll find the Portland Museum of Art as well as the Children’s Museum and Theatre of Maine (note that this museum will be moving to Thompson’s Point soon) and Victoria Mansion.
 There are also coffee shops, restaurants, boutiques in the surrounding area.

 Despite the name, South Portland is actually a different but adjacent city from Portland Maine.
 It’s located on the waterfront, in Cape Elizabeth.
 There are attractions in the area, including the Portland Harbor Museum.
 If visiting the Portland Head Lighthouse, you’ll be right by South Portland.
 You will, however, need to drive to the city center, Old Port, or the Arts District.

 Portland International Jetport

 Near the Portland airport, called the Portland International Jetport, you’ll find chain hotels.
 If staying at one of these locations, you’ll find that you will need to drive or take a taxi to many of the attractions in Portland.
-However, you’ll also be able to take advantage of cheaper prices.
+However, you’ll also be able to take advantage of cheaper prices and possibly free parking.
 While I haven’t stayed near the airport, here are several hotel options (click through to read reviews);